Lithuanian–Muscovite War (1368–1372): Story according to Lithuanian chronicles

 The raids were not mentioned by the early Lithuanian Chronicles.
 The Bychowiec Chronicle, a late and generally unreliable source, introduced the war to Lithuanian historiography.
 The chronicle merged the three raids into one and added a colorful exchange of threats between Algirdas and Dmitry Donskoy.
 In one of the threats, Algirdas promises to kiss Dmitry with his spear and to rest his spear against the Kremlin's Wall.
-Algirdas then invades the Grand Duchy of Moscow and Dmitry Donskoy sues for peace offering a large ransom.
+Algirdas then invades the Principality of Moscow and Dmitry Donskoy sues for peace offering a large ransom.
 Algirdas accepts but, just as he promised, rests his spear against the Kremlin's Wall.
 The poetic visual was repeated by Maciej Stryjkowski, Albert Wijuk Kojałowicz and later historians with various modifications.

 The description in the Bychowiec Chronicle is clearly a piece of Lithuanian propaganda.
 The chronicle was compiled in the first half of the 16th century when Lithuania and Moscow were engaged in a series of Muscovite–Lithuanian Wars.
-The wars were unsuccessful for Lithuania – it lost a significant portion of its territory, including the strategically important Smolensk in 1514.
+The wars were unsuccessful for Lithuania – it lost a significant portion of its territory, including the strategically important Smolensk.
 Therefore, the chronicle used the historical event to encourage the Lithuanians to fight.
 The episode with the spear was probably borrowed from Polish historiography: King Boleslaus I of Poland used his sword (Szczerbiec) to hit the Golden Gate in Kiev in 1018.